 The main benefits of this are freedom and not having to put up with liberal crap on your work.

 This means to start learning.
 If you are into the economy, you can find really good courses for your job.
 But first, you need to know what your job is really going to be.
 Accounting?
 Finance?
 Marketing?
 You have a bunch of courses and certificates on all that stuff, and then when you apply for a job, you can show it to them and do the tests right.

 If you are into IT, there is Udemy academy and many more that offers you knowledge for very little cash.

 Today, you can find courses for everything and they are usually better than what you can learn in college because professors lack real experience.
 They might know the theory behind it but you can’t know how things work exactly unless you actually DO some of the stuff.

 Two years of experience working in accounting will teach you a lot more than two years of college.
 And for those two years working, you can even finish some additional courses over a one month period, show it to your boss, ask for a raise or simply move on to the next company.

 Debt and Conclusion

 Debt is a serious problem nowadays.
 When you look at how much the US government is in debt, and how much US citizens are in debt, you know something is not right.
 Who on earth is going to pay for all those educational loans almost every girl in college has?
+This is why you need to watch out, girls on college will try to be your girlfriend so you help her out.
 What is going to happen when the dollar gets weaker and is not used in global trade?
 Power is shifting to Asia, and while the US is still the No.1 superpower in the world, things are a lot different then they were in the 90s.
 And it’s only going to get worse.
 Financial markets are not stable.
 This means inflation; this means more debt; this means most people will lose their job.
 And yes, people with an MBA are going to lose their job first, or they will simply not be able to find one with that degree.